Khilesh17/netflix-gpt/Theory/Nextflix-GPT.md

 ## Que: TMDB Setup
 Ans: Login -> Goto Edit Profile -> API -> Create a Project -> Get the API_KEY and Access Token -> Now search the desired Apis from the TMDB documentation.

+## Que: Integrating GPT API in our Project.
+Ans: